VipSaran/heating/README.md

 Node.js modules
 ---------------

-The application uses some 3rd party modules dependency on which is listed in `package.json` and resolved with following command:
+The application uses some 3rd party modules, dependency on which is listed in `package.json` and resolved with the following command:

     npm install